joshua-shorterivey/oct_2022_unemployment_project/README.md

 * Craft outline/skeleton for final report
     * Takeaways highlighted
 * Look into creating feature that blends `household_num` and `family_income` to measure at or above median income for family of that size
+    * Unable to craft for this iteration of Project
 ----

 # Wrangle (Acquire and Prep)
-> * Largest and most time intensive part of wrangle was deciding which columns to drop.
+* Largest and most time intensive part of wrangle was deciding which columns to drop.
-> - Deviated heavily from initial plan to **only** feature resume-like categories.
+* Deviated heavily from initial plan to **only** feature resume-like categories.
 Sub-optimal decision.

-### Nulls/Missing Values
+> ### Nulls/Missing Values
-> * Dropped any records that have 'NaN' for target variable, indicates incomplete survey/data.
-> - Same rationale used to justify dropping most observations that had a '-1' value as that indicated the repsondent did not an apporiate repsonse for the area of the survey
+* Dropped any records that have 'NaN' for target variable, indicates incomplete survey/data. - Same rationale used to justify dropping most observations that had a '-1' value as that indicated the repsondent did not an apporiate repsonse for the area of the survey
-> * For some others such as `usual_hours_worked` information from multiple columns was used to infer proper disposition
+* For some others such as `usual_hours_worked` information from multiple columns was used to infer proper disposition
-> - Example: Individuals that report variable work hours were assigned population mean hours work for above/or below 35 hours.
+* Example: Individuals that report variable work hours were assigned population mean hours work for above/or below 35 hours.
-> * Further work on the project will require more research of how the survey is conducted and the data entered.
+* Further work on the project will require more research of how the survey is conducted and the data entered.
 ---
-### Feature Engineering
+>### Feature Engineering
-> * Decided against engineering features due to poor model performance with accurately predicting employment disposition.
+* Decided against engineering features due to poor model performance with accurately predicting employment disposition.
 No point increasing complexity
 ---
-### Flattening
+> ### Flattening
-> * Had to make decisions in order to remove optionality from certain categorical columns when preparing the data
+* Had to make decisions in order to remove optionality from certain categorical columns when preparing the data
-> - Example: `race` orginally had over 20 different categories and was ~flattened~ down to 7
+- Example: `race` orginally had over 20 different categories and was ~flattened~ down to 7
-> * Decisons here driven mostly by desire to create larger cohorts within  features because the unemployment is already such as small amount
+* Decisons here driven mostly by desire to create larger cohorts within  features because the unemployment is already such as small amount

-## Exploration Summary
+>## Exploration Summary
 * Overall the conventional wisdom surrounding job prospects held true.

 * It benefits an indvidual to acquire advanced dregrees and certifications